Majed93/angular-electron-bootstrap-jquery/README.md

-# AngularElectronBootstrapJquery
+# Angular Electron Bootstrap Jquery

+Boilerplate code for angular & electron combined with bootstrap and jQuery

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.5.

 ## Development server